-- First applicable compliance requirement: Sub-recipient is to use funding to perform eligible activities as identified FY2016 Department of Homeland Security Notice of Funding Opportunity. - 2.
-Second applicable compliance requirement: Sub-recipient is subject to all administrative and financial requirements as set forth in this Agreement or will not be in compliant with the terms of the Agreement. - Third applicable requirement: Sub-Recipient must comply with specific laws, rules, or regulations that pertain to how the awarded resources must be used or how eligibility determinations are to be made.
+- Sub-Recipient is to use funding to perform eligible activities as identified FY 2018 Department of Homeland Security Notice of Funding Opportunity. - 2.
+Sub-Recipient is subject to all administrative and financial requirements as set forth in this Agreement or will not be in compliance with the terms of the Agreement. - 3.
+Sub-Recipient must comply with specific laws, rules, or regulations that pertain to how the awarded resources must be used or how eligibility determinations are to be made.

 NOTE: 2 C.F.R.
-Part 200, and Section 215.97(5)(a), Florida Statutes, require that the information about Federal Programs and State Projects included in Exhibit 1 be provided to the Sub-recipient.
+Part 200, and Section 215.97(5)(a), Florida Statutes, require that the information about Federal Programs and State Projects included in Exhibit 1 be provided to the Sub-Recipient.

-ATTACHMENT A

-PROPOSED PROGRAM BUDGET
+Attachment A PROPOSED PROGRAM BUDGET

 Below is a general budget which outlines eligible categories and their allocation under this award.
-The Sub-recipient is to utilize the "Proposed Program Budget" as a guide for completing the "Budget Detail Worksheet" below.
+The Sub-Recipient is to utilize the "Proposed Program Budget" as a guide for completing the "Budget Detail Worksheet" below.